Skip to content

 Question types in assessmentQ: multiple-choice with multiple answers

-Multiple response choice matrix
+Multiple choice matrix

 This type groups together several multiple-choice questions with the same possible answers.
 Each row or column represents a multiple-choice question with one correct answer.